StructurePreprocessor.encode_pdb

 • pdb_folder (str or pathlib.Path) – Directory containing one <entry>.pdb file per row of df_seq.

 • features (list of str) – Feature keys from the StructurePreprocessor registry that belong to encode_pdb: any subset of {bfactor, depth, plddt, plddt_disorder, plddt_tier, chi1_sincos, chi2_sincos, ca_centroid_dist, ca_centroid_dist_norm, contact_count_8A, contact_count_12A, hse, disulfide}.
-The depth feature requires the external msms binary on PATH; absence raises RuntimeError with an install hint.
+The depth feature requires the external msms binary on PATH; when it is absent (or a per-entry encoder raises) only that feature’s column(s) are filled with NaN and the other features are kept (per-feature isolation), unless on_failure='raise'.

 • plddt_disorder_threshold (float, default=70.0) – predicted Local Distance Difference Test (pLDDT) cutoff (in [0, 100]) for the plddt_disorder feature: a residue whose AlphaFold pLDDT is below this value is flagged disordered (1.0), else ordered (0.0).